* African-American poet, novelist and playwright

 In subsequent years, Angelou established a reputation as a skilled actress and dancer.
 In the mid to late 1950s, the Harlem Writers’ Guild helped her develop her literary talents.
 Angelou also participated extensively in the civil-rights movement, helping Malcolm X build his Organization of African American Unity and serving as northern coordinator for Martin Luther King, Jr.’s Southern Christian Leadership Conference.

 In the early 1960s, Angelou championed Fidel Castro‘s rise to power in Cuba.
 Her first published story appeared in the Cuban periodical Revolucion.
 In September 1960, she was deeply moved by the sight of Castro’s exuberantly warm public embrace of Soviet Premier Nikita Khrushchev in New York, where both men were attending a United Nations session.
-“The Russians were O.K.,” Angelou later reminisced.
+“The Russians were O.K.,” Angelou later reminisced in a January 1997 interview.
 “Of course, Castro never had called himself white, so he was O.K. from the git.
 Anyhow … as black people often said, ‘Wasn’t no Communist country that put my grandpappa in slavery.
 Wasn’t no Communist lynched my poppa or raped my mamma.’”

 Also in the early Sixties, Angelou supported the anti-South African apartheid movement and worked as a journalist and editor in Egypt and Ghana.